Takydromus sauteri

 Takydromus sauteri, known commonly as the Koshun grass lizard, is a species of lizard in the family Lacertidae.
 The species is endemic to Orchid Island in Taiwan.

 Etymology

 The specific name, sauteri, is in honor of German entomologist Hans Sauter.

+Habitat

+The preferred natural habitat of T. sauteri is forest at altitudes of 900–1,000 m, but it has also been found in gardens and on bushes near houses.

 Description

 The dorsum of T. sauteri is bright green.
 The upper lip and the venter are white.

 The tail is very long, 4.2 times the snout-to-vent length (SVL).